rocket-pool/docs.rocketpool.net/docs/en/node-staking/performance.md

 ### Scripting with Pushover (advanced)

 ::: tip NOTE
-[Monitoring your Smartnode Stack with Alert Notifications](./maintenance/alerting.md) walks through using the Smartnode alert notification functionality which includes a notification when there are updates available for your node.
+[Monitoring your Smart Node Stack with Alert Notifications](./maintenance/alerting.md) walks through using the Smart Node alert notification functionality which includes a notification when there are updates available for your node.
 :::

 The [Pushover](https://pushover.net/) service allows you to send yourself push notifications.